dolorosus/RaspiBackup/Readme.md

 ## Author / Origin:

-This script is a rewrite if a written by user `jinx`.
+This script is a rewrite of a scipt written by user `jinx`.

 ## Usage